 Applying for Certification by Substantial Equivalency

-If your main place of business is not in Tennessee and you are a licensee from a substantially equivalent (SE) state, you do not need to apply for a Tennessee license to have practice privileges here.
-As of 2014, only the Virgin Islands in not substantially equivalent to Tennessee.
+If your main place of business is not in Tennessee and you are a licensee from any other state or jurisdiction, you do not need to apply for a Tennessee license to have practice privileges here.

 Applying for Certification by Reciprocity